Chinatown (1974) Director: Roman Polanski

 “Forget it, Jake.
 It’s Chinatown.”

-Chinatown is a Los Angeles noir murder mystery picture that comes down to us in the great American tradition of Dashiel Hammett and Raymond Chandler.
-Chinatown was part of the extraordinary, albeit brief, era of Robert Evans productions at Paramount, which also included movies like The Godfather.
+In the great American tradition of Dashiell Hammett and Raymond Chandler, Chinatown takes us back to the hazy Los Angeles noir murder mysteries of yesteryear.
+It was part of the extraordinary, albeit brief, era of Robert Evans productions at Paramount, which also included movies like The Godfather.
 Written by Robert Towne, Chinatown has often been called the greatest screenplay ever written.
 He later said it was inspired by a chapter in Carey McWilliams’ Southern California Country: An Island on the Land (1946) and a West magazine article on Raymond Chandler’s Los Angeles.
 Perhaps the film is to some extent Roman Polanski’s personal reflections on the decay and decline of our civilization; this was the first Hollywood film he made after the dark and tragic events that rocked his life five years prior when his 8 months pregnant wife, Sharon Tate, was savagely murdered by the minions of Charles Manson.
 Three years later, Polanski himself would be charged with drugging and raping a minor only to flee the country where he remains to this day.
 Chinatown is a tragic movie about the inevitable triumph of evil.
 It is a metaphor for the futility of good intentions; a farewell to America prior to Watergate, Vietnam, the Sexual Revolution and myriad other cultural upheavals.
 A sequel to Chinatown called The Two Jakes was made in 1990 directed by and starring Jack Nicholson but it failed to garner critical acclaim.

 In Chinatown we are brought back to Los Angeles during the drought-ridden 1930s.
 The plot is based on the very real water wars that have pitted Los Angeles against the inland farmers for more than a century.
 Jack Nicholson plays J. J. “Jake” Gittes, a sardonic private-eye who appears in every single scene of the movie.
 An unexpected request is brought to him by a woman claiming to be “Evelyn Mulwray.”
 She wants Gittes to tail her husband whom she suspects of being unfaithful.
 Her husband is Hollis Mulwray, the chief engineer at the Los Angeles Department of Water and Power.
 At the beginning of the film we find Gittes attempting to persuade Mrs. Mulwray not to dig into her husband’s prospective affair –“it is better to let sleeping dogs lie.”
 He prefers the innocence of un-truth in a corrupt world.
 Nevertheless, Gittes is forced into the muck.
 Gittes tails Mulwray and takes photos of him with another woman, and the photos are then featured on the front page of the newspaper the following morning.
 In response, Gittes is confronted by the real Evelyn Mulwray (Faye Dunaway) and her lawyer serves him with legal documents.
 Gittes soon realizes he has been set-up but before he can interrogate Hollis Mulwray, his lifeless corpse is fished out of the reservoir -Hollis Mulwray has been murdered.
 Gittes continues to investigate but he is attacked by a group of henchmen who warn him to stay away, despite the fact that water is being recklessly dumped during the drought.
 Gittes’ nose is sliced by one of the henchmen, none other than Roman Polanski.